 Each device exposes a set of registers in a small address space.
 Each register has a special purpose.
-For example, the register at address 0x14 on the I2C GPIO extender device stores the lower 8-bits it will drive out on its GPIO pins.
+For example on the Zen Cape Green (V1.0), the I2C GPIO extender for the 14-seg display uses register at address 0x14 to store the lower 8-bits it will drive out on its GPIO pins.